Defect Localized Entropy: Renormalization Group and Holography

 \subsection{Defect localized entropy}

-Now we want to define defect localized entropy based on the previous setup with $p$-dimensional defect in $D$-dimensional spacetime.
-Let us consider a $p-2$ dimensional sphere of radius $\ell$ localized on the static defect which divides the defect into two parts.
-We want to compute the entanglement entropy (EE) between the two parts within the defect.
-This can be considered as a correlation measure for the degrees of freedom localized on the defect.
-And it can also be viewed as a submanifold generalization of the ordinary EE.
-However as we will see, this generalization defines an intrinsic property of the defect and quantifies the defect degrees of freedom.
+Now we define defect localized entropy based on the previous setup.
+Consider a $p-2$ dimensional sphere of radius $\ell$ localized on the static defect which divides the defect into two parts.
+We want to compute the EE between the two parts for the defect state constructed by integrating out the bulk, which is von Neumann entropy of the defect reduced density matrix $\hat{\rho}_A$ constructed by only cutting along the defect subregion $A$

+where $\phi$ denotes the bulk degrees of freedom and $\psi$ the defect degrees of freedom (more details about this density matrix are given in appendix~\ref{appx-PI}).
+The defect localized entropy can be considered as a correlation measure for the defect degrees of freedom $\psi$.
+And it can also be viewed as a generalization of the ordinary EE to the defect.
+As we will see, this generalization defines an intrinsic property of the defect and quantifies the defect degrees of freedom.

 As usual, the entanglement entropy can be computed by replica trick.
-Let us start by considering a codimension two bulk sphere ($D-2$ dimensional) with the same radius $\ell$ centered at the defect, with the previous $p-2$ sphere a subsphere.
-Following~\cite{Casini:2011kv, Jensen:2013lxa, Kobayashi:2018lil, Jensen:2018rxu} we perform Casini-Huerta-Myers map for our system.
-We parameterize the Minkowski flat metric as \beq \text{d}s^2 = -\text{d}t^2 + \text{d}\hat x^a d\hat x^a + (\text{d}|x^i|)^2 + |x^i|^2 \, \text{d}s_{\mathbb{S}^{D-p-1}}^2, \eeq with the defect along $\{t, \hat x^a\}$ (here $a = 1, \dots, p-1$) and located at $|x^i| = 0$.
-Defining $r^2 = |\hat x^a|^2 + |x^i|^2$, the bulk sphere's causal development is given by $r \pm t \leq \ell$.
-The coordinate transformation
+Let us start by considering a codimension two bulk sphere ($D-2$ dimensional) of the same radius $\ell$ centered at the defect, with the previous $p-2$ sphere a subsphere, as shown in figure~\ref{fig-Trans}.
+Following~\cite{Casini:2011kv, Jensen:2013lxa, Kobayashi:2018lil, Jensen:2018rxu} we perform CHM map for our system.
+We parameterize the flat metric as